jordan4ibanez/minetest-rust/README.md

 - glam - An incredible math library.
 - env_logger - An elegant logging library.
 - log - Used in conjunction with env_logger.

-##### Packages to be implemented:
+- pollster - A micro library which allows blocking a thread while a future completes.

 - wgpu - Graphics multiplexer.
 (Vulkan, OpenGL, WebGPU, metal)
 - wgpu_sdl_linker - A micro library which allows safely linking wgpu with SDL2.
-- pollster - A micro library which allows blocking a thread while a future completes.
+- bytemuck - Used in conjunction with wgpu to cash vertex data.

+##### Packages to be implemented:
 - rusqlite - SQLite3 database.
 - sea-query - SQLite3 query builder.
 - serde - Serialization and deserialization of data.